DauMoe/note/interview_question.md

    - Middleware is triggered before reducer receives an action AND after an action is dispatched

 - How can I make an Ajax request (api request) with redux?
-   - You can `dispatch` an action after AJAX request done
+   - We can use Redux-thunk and handle async action like AJAX and `dispatch` an action after AJAX request done

 - Why Redux Thunk easier than Saga?
    - Redux thunk is easier to setup, very simple because you can handle and update to store by `dispatch` in a function.
 Familiar with native Js code by using promise or async/await
       - Cons: with complexity logical or big business rule, take a lot of code in a function, hard to test
    - Saga use helper function to let redux know what it should it do in next step, using generator function to stop and execute other thing before continue.
 At least, we have to setup saga an reducer to handle two different ways, saga for side effect, reducer to update state in store

-- **Redux Saga?
+- Redux Saga?
 Why is it invented how is it different from Redux Thunk or something like that?
-Side effect tasks?**
+Side effect tasks?
+   - In redux-thunk, we can handle the side-effect inside action using vanila Js, handle Promise, so on and dispatch inside immediately after everything is done
+      => With more complex logical, the code is very big and not clearly so we have saga
+   - In saga, action just send the type of action and payload.
+After that, saga will listen to dispatch event, using helper function like call, fork, ... to handle side-effect to dispatch other action to update the state
+      => The flow is very clearly but take a lot of time to understand and setup

 - How saga work in basically?
    - Saga uses for handle side effect like call API, read, write file, etc